python-can-define-radio/python-course/classroom_activities/ex_3a_if_else.md

 ## Try this.
 x = float(input("Type a number between 0 and 1, for example, 0.3, 0.25, etc... "))
 print(f"One more would be {x + 1}.")
 ## As you can see, you can use `float` instead of `int` when dealing with non-whole numbers.
 ## Sidenote:
 ##   (this sidenote is outside the scope of the class, but good to know)
 ##   Using floats can cause weird rounding errors.
 For example:
 print(1.03 - .42)
 ##   This will print 0.6100000000000001.
 ##   That's quite important when doing comparisons:
 if .1 + .1 + .1 == .3:
     print("This will not print.")
 else:
     print("This will print... what is math??")
-## The reason is because the numbers are converted to binary behind the scenes.
+##   The reason is because the numbers are converted to binary behind the scenes,
+##   and just as you can't express "one third" exactly in decimal (0.33333 is not EXACTLY one third)
+##   you can't express "one tenth" exactly in binary.
 ##   For more info, see https://docs.python.org/3/tutorial/floatingpoint.html
 ##   If you plan to eventually do any "real-life" programming, then it's definitely worth reading.
 ## (end of sidenote)